Markcoolid/asmmult/README.md

-A simple asm program to multiply two numbers together using input from the console using repeated addition.
+A simple asm program to multiply two integers together using input from the console using repeated addition.